omkaark/spotty-monitoring/Readme.md

 ### Running alongside a main container

-To monitor a specific container (named 'main-container'):
+To monitor a specific container (named 'main-container' using --name):

 ```bash
 docker run -d --name monitor-container \